-Postmenopausal bleeding (PMB) is vaginal bleeding occurring after twelve months of amenorrhoea, in a woman of the age where the menopause can be expected.
+Postmenopausal bleeding (PMB) is defined for practical purposes as vaginal bleeding occurring after twelve months of amenorrhoea, in a woman of the age where the menopause can be expected.
 Hence it does not apply to a young woman, who has had amenorrhoea from anorexia nervosa, or a pregnancy followed by lactation.
 However, it can apply to younger women following premature ovarian failure or premature menopause.
+Unscheduled bleeding in women of menopausal age taking hormone replacement therapy (HRT) should be managed in the same way from a practical perspective.
+'Unscheduled bleeding' is defined as non-cyclical bleeding still continuing six months after commencing HRT or after six months of amenorrhoea.

-It is a common problem representing 5% of all gynaecology outpatient attendances.
-These are to eliminate endometrial cancer as the cause of the bleed.
+Postmenopausal bleeding is a common problem representing 5% of all gynaecology outpatient attendances.
+These are most commonly to eliminate endometrial cancer as the cause of the bleed.

-- Tamoxifen has an anti-oestrogen effect on the breast, but a pro-oestrogen effect on the uterus and bones.
+- Tamoxifen use - it has an anti-oestrogen effect on the breast, but a pro-oestrogen effect on the uterus and bones.

 - Hereditary non-polyposis colorectal carcinoma.